gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 occupy ground which is strongly fortified both by nature and art, where excessive numbers would be inconvenient, and a small force, full of courage and acting in concert, may suffice to secure success."

-## Chapter IX: The speech of Robert Fitz-Stephen.
+## Chapter IX: The speech of Robert Fitz-Stephen

 When Dermitius had ended his speech, Fitz-Stephen thus addressed his followers: "Ye brave youths, my comrades in war, who have gone through so many perils with me, and been ever courageous and